 About

-The ESA Arctic Phi-Lab Norway, hereafter referred to as the Arctic Phi-Lab has been established in Tromsø, Norway.
+ESA Phi-Lab Norway, hereafter referred to as the Arctic Phi-Lab has been established in Tromsø, Norway.

 Kongsberg Satellite Services is responsible for managing the Phi-Lab on behalf of the local Phi-Lab partners currently including UIT, NORCE, Norinnova, Akvaplan-niva and Jordobservasjon AS.